Greeshmanth1909/CS_twitter/README.md

 ## Architecture
 ### Database
 Since all the data that needs to be stored is text based and is structured into posts and comments, a relational database like Postgres was choosen.
 The application uses Postgres running in a docker container with docker compose.
+`sqlc` generates go code to query and update the database.
+`goose` is used to manage all database migrations.

 ### Programming language
 Go was choosen for its simplicity and robust standary library.